pharmbio/pachyderm-gpu/README.md

       "gpu": 1
   },
 ```
 The image used in this pipeline stage is a customised tensorflow image derived from `tensorflow/tensorflow:1.12.0-gpu` which was defined in the Dockerfile under the `docker` directory.
 The `gpu.py` script simply prints out information about the available CPU/GPU devices to perform the computation, and redirect it to a output file.
-Alsp, we print the output of a `ls` command and redirect it to a different file.
+Also, we print the output of a `ls` command and redirect it to a different file.
 ```JSON
   "transform": {
     "image": "novella/tensorflow-pachyderm:gputest",